chrischoy/pytorch-custom-cuda-tutorial/README.md

 **Disclaimer**

 `This tutorial was written when pytorch did not support broadcasting sum.
-Now that it supports, probably you wouldn't need to make your own broadcasting subm, but you can still follow the tutorial to build your own custom layer that supports a CUDA kernel.`
+Now that it supports, probably you wouldn't need to make your own broadcasting sum function, but you can still follow the tutorial to build your own custom layer with a custom CUDA kernel.`

 In this repository, we will build a simple CUDA based broadcasting sum function.
 The current version of pytorch does not support [broadcasting